GeoscienceAustralia/dea-notebooks/Tools/dea_tools/mosaics/README.md

   --overview_count 7 \
   --overview_resampling MODE \
   --compression_algo ZSTD \
-  --compression_lvl 9 \
+  --compression_level 9 \
   --aws_unsigned \
   --skip_existing \
   --list_tiles x25y41,x26y42,x27y43
 ```

-If DEA Tools package is installed, it is possible to run the function as CLI and replace `python mosaic_COGs.py` in the command above with only `make_cog_mosaic`.
+If DEA Tools package is not installed, it is possible to run the analysis directly via the Python module by replacing `make_cog_mosaic` in the command above with `python mosaic_COGs.py`.

 ## Generate colour VRTs